davidB/handlebars_misc_helpers/README.md

 ## Assign, set

-Helper able to assign (to set) a variable to use later in the template.
+The helpers can assign a variable to use later in the template.

-⚠️ `assign` is deprecated replaced by `set` (more compact and allow multi assignment in one call)
+⚠️ `assign` is deprecated and replaced by `set` (more compact and allows multiple assignments in one call)

 | usage                                                             | output          |
 | ----------------------------------------------------------------- | --------------- |